CIBIL SCORE for FAQs_Banner_WC

 • Inaccurate overdue

-• Discrepancies in ownership (for example – a loan wrongly tagged against your name)
+• Discrepancies in ownership (for example, in case a loan is wrongly tagged against your name)

-You can boost your CIBIL score for a loan by maintaining a good credit history.
-Following these steps will help you improve your score –
+You can increase your CIBIL score for a loan by following these tips:

 • Paying your dues on time